 While measurement of patient safety continues to increase, several gaps exist where future measure development would be helpful.
-Specifically, additional measures on medication safety that more directly measure whether a specific action was taken as opposed to attestation, such as medication reconciliation would be an improvement. eMeasures may be useful to capture more detailed information from electronic health records to capture these actions more accurately.
+Specifically, additional measures on medication safety that more directly measure whether a specific action was taken as opposed to attestation that an action was completed would be an improvement.
+An example that was discussed during this cycle was the measure of medication reconciliation, which is currently an attestation measure, rather than directly measuring whether medication lists are correct or not.
+As data availability expands, measures too may improve particularly where more direct measures can be calculated.
+For example, eMeasures can capture more detailed information from electronic health records more accurately.

-In addition, while several falls measures exist including the outcome of a fall, and interventions to screen for fall risk and reduce the risk of falls, there are still separate measures for falls in different settings that would benefit from additional harmonization with respect to the definition of a fall.
+Measure harmonization is also an important gap that must continue to be addressed.
+In the patient safety portfolio, several falls measures exist including the outcome of a fall, and interventions to screen for fall risk and reduce the risk of falls.
+There are still separate measures for falls in different settings that in the future should be harmonized.
+In addition, the definition of fall itself is not clearly similar across all NQF-approved fall measures.

-In addition, the 2014 meeting of the Patient Safety Standing Committee discussed the lack of adequate radiation safety outcome measures, which were not resubmitted for review by measure developers during the 2015 cycle.
-Radiation safety is an important area of patient safety where new measures could be developed.
+The 2014 meeting of the Patient Safety Standing Committee reviewed several radiation safety measures, all of which were not endorsed and were not resubmitted for review by measure developers during the 2015 cycle.
+Radiation safety is an important area of patient safety where new measures should continue to be developed and submitted to NQF for review.